empathy-mp3/Inscryption-manual-AP/README.md

 # Inscryption Manual Randomizer Guide

-**Note: This fails generation about half of the time.
-I have no idea why (probably because I used experimental features), but... just keep that in mind!
-I don't know how to fix it, but if I find out how, I will try my best!**
+**Note: This fails generation about half the time when you play with more than one act.
+If I can figure out why it doesn't generate sometimes, I'll try to fix it.**

 This is my take on the Inscryption randomizer!
 There's 3 rules:
 1. If you haven't received the item for a card, you aren't allowed to play it.